-Where the proposed line passes within 540 m of the wetland in the north (categorized as high risk because of the number of wetland birds) all lines should be marked with bird diverters.
-Ideally the lines would be constructed on the south-east side of the present line - taking it further way (approximately 760 m) from the wetland and the birds there.
+Where the proposed line passes within 540 m of the wetland in the north (categorized as high risk because of the number of wetland birds) all lines (or their earth wires) should be marked with bird diverters.
 This will help reduce bird impacts with this line.